-4.1: General Rules of Courtroom Conduct
+Rule 4.1: General rules of Courtroom Conduct

+- (a) All officers of the Court except the judge and jurors, and all other participants except witnesses who have been placed under the rule, shall promptly enter the courtroom before the scheduled time for each court session.
+When the bailiff calls the court to order, complete order should be observed.

+- (b) In the courtroom, there shall be:

+- (1) no tobacco;

-- (a) All officers of the court except the Judge and jurors, and all other participants except witnesses who have been placed under the rule, shall promptly enter the court room before the scheduled time for each court session.
-When the bailiff calls the court to order, complete order should be observed. - (b) In the courtrooms, there shall be: - (I) no tobacco used; - (ii) no chewing gum used by a witness or any attorney while interrogating a witness or addressing the Judge or jury; - (iii) no reading of newspapers or magazines; - (iv) no bottles, cups or beverage containers except court water pitchers and cups; - (v) no edibles; - (vi) no propping of feet on tables or chairs; - (vii) no noise or talking that interferes with court proceedings, including but not limited to cellular phones and digital pagers. - (c) The Judge, the attorneys, and other officers of the court will refer to and address other court officers or participants in the proceedings respectfully and impersonally, as by using appropriate titles and surnames rather than first names. - (d) The oath will be administered in a manner calculated to impress the witness with the importance and solemnity of the promise to adhere to the truth. - (e) All officers of the court shall dress appropriately for court sessions.
+- (2) no chewing gum;

+- (3) no reading of newspapers or magazines;

+- (4) no bottles, cups or beverage containers except court water pitchers and cups;

+- (5) no edibles; - (6) no propping of feet on tables or chairs; - (7) no noise or talking that interferes with court proceedings, including but not limited to cellular phones and digital pagers. - (c) The Judge, attorneys, and other officers of the court will refer to and address other court officers or participants in the proceedings respectfully and impersonally, as by using appropriate titles and surnames rather than first names. - (d) The oath will be administered in a manner calculated to impress the witness with the importance and solemnity of the promise to adhere to the truth. - (e) All officers of the court shall dress appropriately for court sessions.

-4.2: Conduct of Attorneys
+Rule 4.2: Conduct of Attorneys

-- (a) Attorneys should observe the letter and spirit of all canons of ethics, including those dealing with discussion of cases with representatives of the media and those concerning improper ex parte communications with the Judge. - (b) Attorneys should advise their clients and witnesses of local Rules of Decorum that may be applicable;

-- (c) All objections, arguments, and other comments by counsel shall be directed to the Judge, or jury and not to opposing counsel; - (d) While another attorney is addressing the Judge, or jury, an attorney should not stand for any purpose except to claim the right to interrupt the attorney who is speaking; - (e) Attorneys should not approach the bench without leave of court and must never lean on the bench; - (f) Attorneys shall remain seated at the counsel tables at all times except: - (I) when the Judge enters and leaves; - (ii) when addressing the Judge or jury; and - (iii) whenever it may be proper to handle documents, exhibits, or other evidence.
-(Leave of court is not required.) - (g) Attorneys should anticipate any need to move furniture, appliances, or easels, and should make advance arrangements with the bailiff.
+- (a) Attorneys should observe the letter and spirit of all canons of ethics, including those dealing with discussion of cases with representatives of the media and those concerning improper ex parte communications with the Judge. - (b) Attorneys should advise their clients and witnesses of local rules of decorum that may be applicable. - (c) All objections, arguments, and other comments by counsel shall be directed to the Judge or jury and not to opposing counsel. - (d) Attorneys should not approach the bench without leave of court and must never lean on the bench; - (e) Attorneys shall anticipate any need to move furniture, appliances, or easels, and should make advance arrangements with the bailiff.
 Tables should not be moved during court sessions.